paawanjotk/paawanjotk/README.md

 - **Databases**: MySQL, PostgreSQL, MongoDB

 ### 🥷 Recent Projects
+- **[Fleet Go Go](https://github.com/paawanjotk/fleetgogo)**: A microservices-based backend system for managing fleets of vehicles, drivers, and trips.
+It enables efficient trip assignments, real-time availability tracking, and seamless communication between services using RabbitMQ.
+(In Progress)

 - **[Hungry Stomachs](https://hungry-stomachs.vercel.app/)**: A website designed for Hungry Stomachs, a small business of artisanal homemade chocolates.
 This project enhances their online presence, offering a seamless and premium ordering experience. (v0 complete)

 ### ✨Social✨